fernandohbrasil/udacity-sleep-tracker/README.md

 # udacity-sleep-tracker

-This is the sixth app for lesson 6 of the [Android App Development in Kotlin course on Udacity](https://www.udacity.com/course/developing-android-apps-with-kotlin--ud9012).
+This is a continuation of the app developed in class 6 for lesson 7 of the [Android App Development in Kotlin course on Udacity](https://www.udacity.com/course/developing-android-apps-with-kotlin--ud9012).

 This app is not my own, but the team that developed the course.

-# Room - SleepQualityTracker app
+## SleepQualityTracker with RecyclerView

-This is the toy app for Lesson 6 of the [Android App Development in Kotlin course on Udacity](https://www.udacity.com/course/???).
+This app builds on the SleepQualityTracker you developed in Lesson 6.
+In this lesson you'll learn how to display a list of results in a RecyclerView instead of a static ScrollView.
+You'll also learn how you can refactor your code to make it more efficient so it will be easier to maintain and test.

 ## SleepQualityTracker